-Three Headed Planetary Motion Machine
+Three-Headed Planetary Motion Machine

 This is a mouthful so this machine is usually referred to as Cimex, which happens to be the leading brand.
-It comes with a solution tank, a drive motor that drives a round disc to which is attached three smaller round brushes or drive blocks.
-The large disc turns one direction while the three small ones, which are the contact point with the carpet, turn in the same direction.
-Each time the machine is turned on, the heads switch direction to preserve brush life.
+It comes with a solution tank, and a drive motor that drives a round disc to which is attached three smaller round brushes or drive blocks.
+The large disc turns in one direction while the three small ones, which are the contact point with the carpet, turn in the same direction.
+Each time the machine is turned on, the heads switch directions to preserve brush life.
 This may be hard to picture, so go to your local distributor to see one work.

-The three smaller brushes or drive blocks working in a counter rotational mode are very good at agitation and dispersion of the Encapsulation chemistry in an even manner.
+The three smaller brushes or drive blocks working in a counter-rotational mode are very good at agitation and dispersion of the Encapsulation chemistry in an even manner.
 For high production and effective cleaning, this equipment is hard to beat.

 Counter Rotating Cylinder Brush Machine

 With two cylinder brushes that rotate in opposite directions, the machine is excellent in both agitation and speed.
-Some of the different versions will come with solution tanks, small catch basins to pick up soil and even pumps for spraying solution.
+Some of the different versions will come with solution tanks, small catch basins to pick up soil, and even pumps for spraying solution.
 These machines may be available in sizes as small as 11” to the large 20” machine.

 Most often a sprayer is used to apply the Encapsulation chemistry to the carpet with this machine.
 This gives you the advantage of applying just the right amount and doing it evenly depending on the soil load and type of carpet you are working with.
-It also allows dwell time on the carpet.
+It also allows dwell-time on the carpet.